wazeerc/blog-posts/CleanCode.md

 import {genRandomData as createRandomUsers} from './utils'
 ```

-BTW: A function should only do one thing.
-I’ll stop here, or else this will turn into an article about SOLID.

 - **Tip #6: Avoid double negation.
 Nobody has time to guess what !!notLoading means.
 If you’re going to use operators like this, it’s better to avoid them altogether.
 You’d be better off creating separate booleans for each state.**

 Instead of:

 ```js